ericpark123/amrap/README.md

-AMRAP (As Many Reps As Possible) is a web application that aims to connect gym-goers across a shared platform.
+AMRAP (As Many Reps As Possible) is a passion project of mine that sprouted from my love for fitness and working out with others.
+This web application aims to connect gym-goers across a shared platform.
 The initial goal was to provide a space to create and join gym sessions at user-designated locations.
 The following are the current features of the application:

 - Unique profiles
 - Create sessions